Huzaifaahmed20/stacked_cli/README.md

         $ st_cli service firestore

+or:

+        $ st_cli service userAuth

 it will generate services folder and service file in it and it also injects that service in your app